Setup with Cloudera

 • At the top of the HDFS page, click on the “Stale configuration: restart needed” icon and click on “Restart Stale Services” then “Restart now”

-Setup Sentry
+Setup Ranger

 • Create one or several root directories for DSS output directories.